 2. Draw out the network topology

-Network topology plays a big part in the implementation of the network as it informs the network administrator about the network components, segments, and the connections between different segments of the network.
+Network topology plays a big part in the implementation of the network as it informs the network administrator about the network components, segments, and connections between different segments of the network.

 3. Keep a register of the hardware